Family Planning Benefit Program

 • Ultrasound (to assess placement of an intrauterine device)

-If you are eligible for the FPBP, you will receive a Common Benefit Identification Card (CBIC), which must be used each time you need covered Family Planning services.
+If you are eligible for the FPBP, you will receive a Common Benefit Identification Card (CBIC), if you do not already have one, which must be used each time you need covered Family Planning services.
 Recipient co-pays are not required for covered Family Planning Services.
 Family Planning Benefit Program recipients are exempt from Managed Care Health Insurance Plan enrollment.

 There are many health care providers that can provide confidential family planning services under this program, including hospital based and free-standing clinics, family planning clinics, county health department clinics, federally qualified health centers, rural health centers, obstetricians and gynecologists, physicians, licensed midwives, nurse practitioners, pharmacies, and laboratories.
 If you need help in locating a Medicaid enrolled family planning provider in your area, please call toll free at 1-800-541-2831 for assistance.

-• You can go to a Family Planning Services Provider to get an FPBP application and enrollment assistance.
-You may access a list of these locations by visiting our website at Family Planning Program Sites
+You can go to a Family Planning Services Provider for a presumptive eligibility screening and/or to get an FPBP application and enrollment assistance.
+You may access a list of these locations by visiting our website at Family Planning Program Sites.

 You will need to bring or send in documentation for each of the items listed below: